Geometry-Inspired Top-k Adversarial Perturbations: UAP

 \section{$k$UAP}

-UAP \cite{moosavi2017universal} solves the problem in the Equation \eqref{eq1} for most of images simultaneously.
+Univesral Adversarial Perturbations (UAPs) \cite{moosavi2017universal} solve \eqref{kuap:adv1} for most of images simultaneously.
 To find such a universal direction that fools the majority of images, DeepFool \cite{moosavi2016deepfool} algorithm was applied in an iterative manner over the dataset of images, as it finds a small Top-$1$ adversarial perturbation efficiently.
 To satisfy the constraint of smallness of noise, at each time a new perturbation is projected to the $\ell_p$-ball, suitable for that.